flexera-public/policy_templates/operational/aws/total_instance_usage_report/README.md

-# AWS Usage Report - Number of Instance Hours Used
+# AWS Usage Report - Instance Time Used

 ## What It Does

-This Policy Template leverages Flexera CCO APIs to produce a stacked bar chart showing Total Instance Hours for AWS Instance Families used per month for the last 12 months.
+This Policy Template leverages Flexera CCO APIs to produce a stacked bar chart showing Total Instance Time for AWS Instance Families used per month for the last 12 months.
+The user can specify which unit of time and which instance spec to use to normalize time against; for example, a chart can be produced for total instance vCPU hours.
+The data feeding this chart can be filtered by AWS region or Flexera Billing Center if desired.
+Optionally, the result can be emailed.
-This policy allows the user to specify a *Region* to filter results by, and will email the user specified in *Email addresses to notify*.

 ## How It Works

 - This policy supports a single AWS region or the entire Organization.
-- This policy produces a stacked-bar chart showing Total Instance Hours by Instance Family for the top 8 most used Instance Families.
+- This policy produces a stacked-bar chart showing Total Instance Units by Instance Family for the top 8 most used Instance Families.
 All other Instance Families will be aggregated and displayed as "Other".
 Values shown in the graph are for the past 12 months.
+- The unit used for normalizing instance usage depends on the value of the `Instance Unit` parameter.
+- The unit used for time depends on the value of the `Time Unit` parameter.

 ## Input Parameters

-This policy has the following input parameters required when launching the policy.
+- *Email Addresses* - A list of email addresses to notify.
+- *Instance Unit* - Instance unit to normalize usage against.
+- *Time Unit* - Unit of time to use for results. vCPUs will be normalized to this time unit.
+Units are calculated as follows:
+  - `Hours` - 1 hour.
+  - `Days` - 24 hours.
+  - `Weeks` - 168 hours e.g. 7 days * 24 hours.
+  - `Months` - 730 hours e.g. 365 days / 12 months * 24 hours.
+  - `Years` - 8760 hours e.g. 365 days * 24 hours.
 - *Allow/Deny Regions* - Whether to treat `Allow/Deny Regions List` parameter as allow or deny list.
 Has no effect if `Allow/Deny Regions List` is left empty.
 - *Allow/Deny Regions List* - A list of allowed or denied regions.
 Example: `US West (Oregon)`.
 Leave blank to check all regions.
 - *Allow/Deny Billing Centers* - Whether to treat `Allow/Deny Billing Center List` parameter as allow or deny list.
 Has no effect if `Allow/Deny Billing Center List` is left empty.
 - *Allow/Deny Billing Center List* - A list of allowed or denied Billing Center names/IDs.
 Leave blank to check all Billing Centers.
-- *Email addresses to notify* - A list of email addresses to notify.

 ## Policy Actions